wllgrnt/sideprojects-reactwebsite/README.md

 - Integrated with D3: lots of my viz work is in D3, and it'd be good to host that directly.
 - Modern: this whole project is a learning exercise, so I might as well learn the current web-dev dogma.
 - CRUD interface?
 It'd be good if I could learn how to roll my own CRUD service, for blogging/further websites.
+- PWA: I plan to make an app with React-Native, but making a progressive web app that works nicely on mobile and that could be deployed on the app store might be better?

 ### Tech Stack